wcvanvan/wcRay/README.md

-# SoftwareRenderer
+# SoftwareRaytracer

-a software renderer
+a software raytracer

-capable of running the following algorithm
+running the following algorithm
 ```
 path tracing
 ```